rpoole444/ArtistArchive-BE/README.md

 ## Abstract

-This project is a custom built backend, with a GET methods, attached to a custom tables of customized data containing videos and biography.
-We connected our Express app with postseQL using the helper dependency of knex!
-Knex helps us build our tables with migrations, and then it helps us fill the tables out with our data, using Seeding!
-The first table we created in our Shelf Life Database is for books that users recommend, we started off with 10 per group member so a total of 30 recommendations in our first table.
-The Favorites table is affected by the user's choice of favorite books, this database - table updates with the User's actions.
-Finally we created a third table that included the New York Times Best Sellers top 100 books, Though we did not have enough time (one week) to build out the full FE functionality, the Backend table is ready to go!
-We imagined users going through the our top100 database table and choosing books to add (POST) to the recomendation database.
+This project is a custom built backend, with a GET methods, attached to a custom tables of customized data containing videos and biography of inspiring artists.
+I built a frontend where you can find the repo [HERE](https://github.com/rpoole444/ArtistArchive-FE) I built both the backend and the frontend in only a week.
 ## Learning Goals

-- Build Backend using Express, Knex, and PostseQL
+- Build Backend using Express
 - Gain competency with Backend flow and fundamentals
-- Learn how to create and use Migration and seeding files
 - Practice and Deploy our backend using Heroku
 - Create DRY and clean code!